Maxim-Karpov/lrRNAseq-GAST/Docs/example_demo.md

 cov50_ranges_["index"] = cov50_ranges_.index
 ```

-# Step 13 - Algorithm for establishing transcript arrangement on plotting tracks
+# Step 13 - Algorithm for establishing transcript arrangement on plotting tracks*

 You have a single variable to specify - BATCH_SIZE, which determines the number of transcripts the program will attempt to optimally plot at once.
 Beware that BATCH_SIZE scales exponentially with time, but higher BATCH_SIZE will produce more compact plot.
 After plotting each track, it must recalculate overlapping/non-overlapping transcripts.
+The details of the algorithm will be verbalised and visualised in future versions of the documentation.

 ```
 BATCH_SIZE = 40